Fashion Cosmetics & Fragrances

 Classes are all run by teachers from the industry in the new open space Design Lab.
 Students receive a welcome kit with tools and materials to begin, and have access to expert guest lectures, an immense library, the computer lab, as well as production machines.
 This course has an intense program of reviews, workshops, field trips and collaborations with companies organised throughout the three years.

 Candidates with a secondary-school (high school) diploma or equivalent are eligible and selected after an enrolment questionnaire and an interview with the course’s leading teacher.
 English language proficiency is required.
-Each academic year lasts nine months, from October to June, and totals 600 hours, worth 60 credits (per year).
+Lessons take place from October to June, and amount to a total of 600 contact hours.
 The course is completed with an internship in a fashion company at the end of the third year.
+Each academic year is worth 60 credits.

 Contemporary Fashion; Textile Science; Fashion Design Technology I; Pattern making I; Tailoring Techniques I (womenswear); Draping Couture Atelier I; CAD Design I; Materials Purchasing; Product Development I (design analysis).